Phonics: Australia

-On 30 November 2004 Brendan Nelson, Minister for Education, Science and Training, established a National Inquiry into the Teaching of Literacy in Australia.
+On November 30, 2004 Brendan Nelson, Minister for Education, Science and Training, established a National Inquiry into the Teaching of Literacy in Australia.
 The Inquiry examined the way reading is taught in schools, as well as the effectiveness of teacher education courses in preparing teachers for reading instruction.
 In the resulting report in 2005, Teaching Reading, the first two recommendations make clear the committee's conviction about the need to base the teaching of reading on evidence and the importance of teaching systematic, explicit phonics within an integrated approach.

 The executive summary states, "The evidence is clear ... that direct systematic instruction in phonics during the early years of schooling is an essential foundation for teaching children to read.
 Findings from the research evidence indicate that all students learn best when teachers adopt an integrated approach to reading that explicitly teaches phonemic awareness, phonics, fluency, vocabulary knowledge and comprehension."
 The Inquiry Committee also states that the apparent dichotomy between phonics and the whole-Language approach to teaching "is false".
 However, it goes on to say "It was clear, however, that systematic phonics instruction is critical if children are to be taught to read well, whether or not they experience reading difficulties."

 In the executive summary it goes on to say the following:

 "Overall we conclude that the synthetic phonics approach, as part of the reading curriculum, is more effective than the analytic phonics approach, even when it is supplemented with phonemic awareness training.
 It also led boys to reading words significantly better than girls, and there was a trend towards better spelling and reading comprehension.
 There is evidence that synthetic phonics is best taught at the beginning of Primary 1, as even by the end of the second year at school the children in the early synthetic phonics programme had better spelling ability, and the girls had significantly better reading ability."

 As of October 5, 2018, The State Government of Victoria, Australia, publishes a website containing a comprehensive Literacy Teaching Toolkit including Effective Reading Instruction, Phonics, and Sample Phonics Lessons.
 It contains elements of synthetic phonics, analytical phonics, and analogy phonics.

-The Department of Education of Queensland published a review entitled Effective teaching of reading in 2023.
+The Department of Education of Queensland published a review titled Effective teaching of reading in 2023.
 It has a comprehensive section on word reading, including Systematic synthetic phonics.

 In 2016 Australia ranked 21st in the PIRLS reading achievement for students in their fourth year of school.